ButterflyStats/devkit2/README.md

 > ButterflyJS development kit

+This project is very unfinished and lacks like 90% of the features `devkit1` has.
+The codebase here is much cleaner however.

+Using the butterflyJS bindings (as opposed to having to write C++ code alongside the Javascript) should make it easy for anyone to add to this or re-purpose it for their own website.

 To update the replay parser in the devkit, you need to build butterfly using emscripten (e.g. generating the JS bindings).
 Afterwards, simply replace the generated javascript with the files in `static/butterfly`.